leikanger/respiratox/README.md

 # respiratox
-Desktop client for receiving data from RespirationRate measurements.
+C++ Experiment on Desktop client for receiving data from RespirationRate measurements.
+NOT IN USE (only for initial testing of the BOOST asio library).
+Proof of concept in python excists in closed repo.

 # TDD prerequisites
 The boost unit test framework is used, and a virtual serial port must be set